 - a.
 Accreditation: This is the overall process of determining an organisation's, individual's or team's suitability, competency and ability to plan, manage and conduct humanitarian mine action activities safely, effectively and efficiently.
-For all information and detail concerning the accreditation process within South SUDANMAP see Chapter19. - b.
+For all information and detail concerning the accreditation process within SSUDANMAP see Chapter 19. - b.
 Internal Monitoring: Internal monitoring is conducted within a mine action organisation by its own personnel from outside the normal team structure.
-The process will include the completion of IMSMA compatible QA forms that record the elements of the mine action process that have been reviewed.
-This shall be conducted on each team or asset at least once each calendar month and shall be conducted by either the senior company representative, Project Manager, QA Manager, Operations Manager or direct Line Manager.
+The process will include the completion of UNMAS South Sudan IQA Monitoring forms that record the elements of the mine action process that have been reviewed.
+This shall be conducted on each team or asset at least once each calendar month and shall be conducted by a qualified organizational representative being either the senior company representative, Project Manager, QA Manager, Operations Manager or direct Line Manager. - c.

-- c.
 External Monitoring: Regular external monitoring visits shall be conducted aimed at examining the entire process.
 To achieve this, assessors shall audit the internal monitoring processes of the mine action organisation, conduct external QA checks and assessments of the mine action organisation's QA activities and monitor and remark where relevant on the processes, practices and procedure being carried out.
 This shall be done with reference to the information contained within the agencies' SOPs, within NTSGs and within any relevant Implementation Plans. - d.
 This shall be conducted on each team / asset at least once a month by an UNMAS EQA team.

-14.4.
-Quality Management and Auditing of the QM System
+14.4 Quality Management and Auditing of the QM System